top of page

 1. If it is the same, continue to Step 2.

-2. If it is not the same, continue to Step 2 but know that you may have to create a new app deployment and change the assignment method of the original one to Uninstall.
+2. If it is not the same, continue to Step 2 but click here to learn how to uninstall the old version.

 Step 2: Test the Updated Version

-1. Create a new line of business app listing with the updated MSI installer file.
+1. Create a new app in Intune for testing purposes and upload the new MSI installer file.

 3. Assign the deployment to a "test" group that contains the test machines.